It was a madhouse in City Hall courtroom 676 today.

 Another session is scheduled for August to handle more cases and leftovers from this session, including the Dabydeens' situation.

-More than 160 cases were on yesterday's calendar.
+More than 160 cases were on today's calendar.
 About a third of the homeowners showed up, some without the required counseling.
 They were funneled immediately to counselors.
 Many others were walk-ins.

-Despite glitches, there was a sense of purpose yesterday.
+Despite glitches, there was a sense of purpose.
 About three dozen lawyer volunteers signed up to represent the borrowers.
 Longtime housing advocates, such as Philadelphia Unemployment Project director John Dodds, helped to move the process along.

 Lenders also have an incentive to deal.